 What should I discuss with my health care provider before taking cabergoline (Dostinex)?

-Do not use this medication if you are allergic to cabergoline, or if you have:
+You should not use this medication if you are allergic to cabergoline, or if you have:

 - uncontrolled high blood pressure (hypertension);

-- hypertension caused by pregnancy, including eclampsia and preeclampsia; or
+- hypertension caused by pregnancy, including eclampsia and preeclampsia;

 - liver disease;